digitalmashwarah/digital-mashwarah/replit.md

 - July 10, 2025.
 Recent improvements:
   - Removed Stats section (Clients Served, Campaigns Completed, ROI %) completely from homepage
   - Fixed mobile responsiveness by hiding analytics animation on small screens to prevent overlap with SEO & SEM section
+- July 12, 2025.
+About page implementation:
+  - Created dedicated About page with comprehensive company information
+  - Added About page to navigation (header and footer)
+  - Includes company story, team members, values, mission, and statistics
+  - Updated routing and navigation to support dedicated About page

 ## User Preferences